 The BCIT Retirees’ Association aims to provide members with an avenue to maintain those connections.
-We remain integrated with BCIT through our work with the BCIT Alumni Association, and the BCIT Foundation, and with the ongoing growth of the BCITRA Endowment Fund.
+We remain integrated with BCIT through our work with the BCIT Alumni Association, the BCIT Foundation and with the ongoing growth of the BCITRA Endowment Fund.
 RA members are invited to BCIT events, such as the BOG Christmas Reception, Open House, Presentation Idol, and Convocation.
-Your cherished ties to BCIT do not have to end because you have retired, our Association is recognized and welcomed by BCIT Administration in as many ways possible.
+Your ties to BCIT do not have to end because you have retired, our Association is recognized and welcomed by BCIT Administration in as many ways possible.

 Our Association is undergoing its own revitalization, and our membership is growing.
 We are in regular communication with our members through a process we call ‘e-blasts’, providing newsletters, information on upcoming events and activities, offering opportunities to volunteer within our organiztion and in the community, and extending information on a wide variety of pertinent topics.
 We have a vibrant and current website that provides answers to questions and links to other helpful sites.